coinbase/coinbase-wallet-sdk/docs/v4_with_wagmi.md

    ```
 1. **Configure the coinbaseWallet connector**

-   - Only to `baseSepolia` is supported by http://keys.coinbase.com at this time.
+   - Only `baseSepolia` is supported by http://keys.coinbase.com at this time.
-   - Remove unecessary connectors
+   - Remove unecessary connectors.
    - Edit `src/wagmi.ts` to look like this:

    ```typescript